isabdch/cryptocurrency-viewer/README.md

 The user can:

-- View trending movies of the week;
+- View the price of Bitcoin and other cryptocurrencies in real-time;
-- Surf through multiples movies genres;
-- Discover movies;
+- View other info about the cryptocurrencies such as price change percentage per day;
-- Search for a specific movie and its info;
+- Search for the price history of Bitcoin and other cryptocurrencies by specifying date;
-- Enable or disable dark mode.
+- Compare the price of cryptocurrencies with other currencies.

 <br />

 ## 🚀 Install and build this project in Local Environment
 - Installation
   - Clone or download this repository;
   - In the project folder, run the code below to install all dependencies
     ```node
     npm install
     ```
 - Build
     - Create a repository on GitHub;
     - Run the following code: